mainmatter/mainmatter.com/_posts/2022-04-22-what-to-do-if-you-dont-feel-heard-at-work.md

   image: /assets/images/posts/2022-03-17-dynamic-components-embroider/og-image.png
 description:
   Oscar Dominguez writes to himself of the past.
-He tries to open his eyes and show him a better world is possible.
+He tries to open his eyes and that a better world is possible.
 There are companies where employees are listened to and their opinions are taken into consideration.
 ---